 Logline: The story of Wendy and Tinkerbell, two detectives determined to bring a young, flying serial killer to justice.

-The “Stuck at Home 48” film challenges scheduled for March 27-29, April 3-5, and April 17-19, 2020 are intended to be fun, creative challenges.
+The “Horror / Comedy 48” film challenges scheduled for October 22-24, 2021 are intended to be fun, creative challenges.
 It is a test of each team’s creativity and ingenuity in responding to a creative challenge.
 The film challenges are not a contest.
 There is no entry review.
 There are no prizes.
 It is an optional event that participants may participate in at their own expense and risk.
 There is no entry fee to participate.

-The guidelines are very simple and are loosely based on the regular 48 Hour Film Project rules.
+The guidelines are very simple and are loosely based on the regular 48 Hour October 22-24, 2021

-A. The Stuck At Home 48 Film Challenges will happen on the weekends of March 27-29, April 3-5, and April 17-19.
-Participants are welcome to enter one, two or all three challenges.
+A. The “Horror / Comedy 48″ Film Challenges will happen on the weekends of O. Participants are welcome to enter one, two or all three challenges.

 B. The official time period each weekend is 7 pm on Friday evening (filmmaker local time) to 7:30 pm Sunday evening (filmmaker local time).